Trekking in Nepal during March

 5) The toilet floors could be wet and dirty due to the muddy trails.

 6) The paths could be icy or muddy due to the spring rain/snowfall.
 However, the trail could be, and dirt can camouflage the ice.

 7) There could be very windy conditions as mid-March is the beginning of the windy season.

 8) You will likely face rain in the lower elevations and snow in the higher mountains during March.

 9) The views might not be as good in spring as during late autumn and winter.
 Forest fires could worsen the views during spring.

-10) Sudden windy conditions bring rain or hail storms during March, as it is the windy season.
-In addition, you have to be careful of flying debris such as signboards, tin roofs, falling branches, and even trees that get uprooted.
+10) Sudden windy conditions bring rain or hail storms during March, which is the windy season.
+In addition, you have to be careful of flying debris, such as signboards, tin roofs, falling branches, and even trees that get uprooted.